FachiHD/TruthTableCreator/README.md

 There are 4 steps involved when parsing a string.
  - Polishing: Removes whitespaces and replaces certain keywords with the correct operators.
  - Syntax: Checks for syntax error like correct bracket placement.
- - Optmization: If possible optimize an example would removing any statements which are either always true or false.
+ - Optmization: If possible optimize an example would removing any statements which is either always true or false.
 (No optimizations have been implemented.)
- - Parsing: Creates a method tree and also generates an empty truth table which are then used when running the method tree to fill the truth table.
+ - Parsing: Creates a method tree and also generates an empty truth table which is then used when running the method tree to fill itself.

-## Polishing
-When polishing the program currently takes three steps